lsst-sitcom/sitcomtn-037/index.rst

      These bootcamps will be used as the initial training materials.
      It is expected that In-kind contributors and/or other delegates can augment the content, provide improvements, and eventually take over some of the training.

-Because much of the required values when dealing with images are calculated by the rapid analysis framework, which utilizes pipe tasks, observers nor in-kind contributors can be expected to deliver code.
+Because much of the required values when dealing with images are calculated by the Rapid Analysis framework, which utilizes pipe tasks, observers nor in-kind contributors can be expected to deliver code.
-The most obvious training regarding dealing with rapid analysis data is the querying of the database.
+The most obvious training regarding dealing with Rapid Analysis data is the querying of the database.
 However, we expect the implementation is built around the EFD Client or analogous using SQL-like syntax, then no formal training is required.

 In similar vein is the usage of the CVT.